aagarwal1012/android-resource-checker/README.md

 * Change the groupId of the `publishing` block in the `build.gradle` file to an organization you belong to that can publish to Maven Central.
-Change the name of the package containing the source (currently `org.checkerframework.checker.templatefora`) so that it reflects your organization's naming standards.
+Change the name of the package containing the source (currently `org.checkerframework.checker.androidresource`) so that it reflects your organization's naming standards.
 * Change the copyright info in the `LICENSE` file.
 You may change the license as well, if you wish.
 * Modify this README so that it describes your checker, instead of this text. :)